-This RPF will serve as the guideline for the preparation and implementation of resettlement when any land acquisition and resettlement issues occur in association with project implementation in the project area.
+In general, the civil works of this project is small in scale, and most of the site selection is located on the state-owned land in the scenic spots.
+Even if land acquisition may arise during project implementation, the area of land acquisition and its impact will be small.
+This Resettlement Policy Framework (hereafter refers to RPF) will serve as the guideline for the preparation and implementation of resettlement when any land acquisition and resettlement issues occur in association with project implementation in the project area.